-The Emerging Scholars Program (ESP), created in collaboration with the MAX Center, is designed to increase the number of historically under-represented students at Macalester who are selected to participate in and receive opportunities for study abroad/away, internships, fellowships, and scholarships, and to increase their application and admittance to graduate and professional schools.
+The Emerging Scholars Program (ESP), created in collaboration with the MAX Center, is designed to increase the number of historically underrepresented students at Macalester who participate in and receive opportunities for study abroad/away, internships, fellowships, and scholarships, and to increase their application and admittance to graduate and professional schools.
 The primary goal of ESP is to assist students during their transition to college as they are entrenched in the important intellectual project of becoming a scholar.

-ESP participants are afforded a unique opportunity to study and fellowship with fellow first-years with similar interest and experiences.
+ESP participants are afforded a unique opportunity to study and fellowship with fellow first-years with similar interest and experiences, and with ESP Mentors, current students who are well into their journey at Macalester.
 ESP students participate in small group discussions and co-curricular activities throughout the year.
-Each month, students are expected to attend a colloquium that explores in more detail the four components of the program: the intellectual project, social adjustment, identity development, and future opportunities.
-To enhance the colloquia, faculty and staff who are committed to student success facilitate discussion and expand the support network available to ESP students.
+Each month, students are expected to attend a seminar that explores in more details the four components of the program: the intellectual project, social adjustment, identity development, and future opportunities.
+To enhance the seminars, faculty and staff who are committed to student success will facilitate discussions and expand the support network available to ESP students.